>>> def simple_coroutine(): # (1)

 Because the exception was not handled in the coroutine, it terminated.
 Any attempt to reactivate it will raise

-The cause of the error was the sending of a value 'spam'
+The cause of the error was the sending of a value 'spam' that could not be added to the total variable in the coroutine.

-has the advantage of being quite unusual in data streams.
+Example 7 suggests one way of terminating coroutines: you can use send with some sentinel value that tells the coroutine to exit.
+Constant built-in singletons like None and Ellipsis are convenient sentinel values.
+Ellipsis has the advantage of being quite unusual in data streams.
 Another sentinel value I’ve seen used is StopIteration—the class itself, not an instance of it (and not raising it).
-In other words, using it like: my_coro.send(StopIteration)
+In other words, using it like: my_coro.send(StopIteration).

-Since Python 2.5, generator objects have two methods that allow the client to explicitly send exceptions into the coroutine—throw
+Since Python 2.5, generator objects have two methods that allow the client to explicitly send exceptions into the coroutine—throw and close:

-generator.throw(exc_type[, exc_value[, traceback]])
+generator.throw(exc_type[, exc_value[, traceback]])-

 Causes the